missouriCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Any felony or conviction involving a drug or alcohol-related driving offense

-After a Driver’s license purge, insurance companies and other individuals /entities will not be able to see the old tickets, but the courts and the police will be able to.
+After a Driver’s license purge, insurance companies and other individuals /entities may not be able to see the old tickets.
+However, this limitation generally does not extend to the courts and the police.

-Before an expungement, the individual will be required to file a petition or application in the municipal or traffic division of the circuit court where the initial sentencing occurred.
+Before an expungement, affected persons are generally required to file a petition or application in the municipal or traffic division of the circuit court where the initial sentencing occurred.
 Under these laws, an individual is only entitled to one expungement.

 If an individual was also found “not guilty” for a motor vehicle offense that they were arrested and charged for, those records might be expunged according to Missouri Revised Statutes, Section 610.122.
 Under normal circumstances, such records should be sealed automatically by the court at the time.
 If that’s not the case, the individual may contact an attorney on how to proceed.